 But as anyone knows, emergency situations are often chaotic and intense.
 People make mistakes, including those which mean that the law may not protect you against a negligence claim.

-If this article raises any issues for you, contact award-winning personal injury firm BPC Lawyers today on (02) 8280 6900.
+If this article raises any issues for you, contact award-winning compensation injury lawyers in Sydney today on (02) 8280 6900.
 We’ll promptly and clearly advise you of your rights in a free case evaluation.